sanjeevai/ML-Capstone/report.md

 The final model was Light GBM.
 It was chosen for graduation rates only.
 But, when we applied hyperparameter tuning then it was the best model for retention rates also.

-Below are paramters of the final model:
+Below are parameters of the final model:

 1. `objective='regression'`